inwtx/mixmaster/README.md

 In /root, run the following:
 &nbsp;&nbsp;&nbsp;sudo dpkg -i debian-x64-libcrypto-so-1-0-0.deb

-2. Download this into /root if on Debian 10+.
+2. If the package doesn't install correctly for some reason, download this into /root if on Debian 10+.
 &nbsp;&nbsp;&nbsp;wget --no-check-certificate https://github.com/inwtx/mixmaster/blob/master/libcrypto.so.1.0.0.tar.gz
 &nbsp;&nbsp;&nbsp;tar zxvf libcrypto.so.1.0.0.tar.gz
-Copy the libcrypto.so.1.0.0 file to /usr/lib/x86_64-linux-gnu/
+Copy the libcrypto.so.1.0.0 file to /usr/lib/x86_64-linux-gnu/ if directory is present.
+Otherwise install in /usr/lib/.
 &nbsp;&nbsp;&nbsp;cp libcrypto.so.1.0.0&nbsp;&nbsp;/usr/lib/x86_64-linux-gnu/

 III.